Causal Duration Analysis with Diff-in-Diff

-For a graphical illustration, observe Figure 1.1(a) which shows population mean factual and counterfactual outcomes under a duration model specified in Appendix A. We use this same model for our simulation exercises.
-Factual mean outcomes, i.e., shares of the population that have reached the absorbing state, are plotted over time by solid lines, blue for group $1$ and red for group $2$.
-The mean outcome for group 1 under a counterfactual of no treatment, is plotted by the dashed blue line.
+Figure 1.1(a) provides a graphical illustration.
+The figure shows population mean factual and counterfactual outcomes under a duration model specified in Section C of the supplementary appendix.
+Factual mean outcomes, i.e., shares of the population that have reached the absorbing state, are plotted over time by solid lines, blue for Group $1$ and red for Group $2$.
+The mean outcome for Group $1$ under a counterfactual of no treatment, is plotted by the dashed blue line.

-In the figure, we see that mean outcomes for group $1$ are greater than for group $2$ in the initial period.
+In the figure, we see that mean outcomes for Group $1$ are greater than for Group $2$ in the initial period.
 Due to the duration nature of the setting, the difference decreases over time under the counterfactual of no intervention.
 In this example, the convergence is of a sufficient magnitude that the average difference in the observable factual outcomes is smaller over the post-treatment period than in the pre-treatment period.
 Therefore, in expectation standard diff-in-diff will estimate a negative treatment effect.
-However, the true treatment effect is positive, as seen by the the positive gap between the solid and dashed blue lines.
+However, the true treatment effect is positive, as seen by the positive gap between the solid and dashed blue lines.